FTLam11/larvata_cable/README.md

 the source of truth, since the data originates from the host application.

+## TODO

+- Messages
+- NoSQL
+- Chat room status
+- Media
+- Registration

+* Open API endpoints for registering a host application
+* Libraries for registering with chat application
+* Look into NoSQL database (Mongo)
+* Reply directly to a message
+* Read at/read by count
+* Edit message
+* Delete message (soft)
+* Chat room status (member count, notifications for memberships, new messages)
+* Log User-Agent for each message (web desktop notifications)
+* Media upload

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).